-Some users may find that SpiderOak ONE or Groups's application data folder grows to a large size.
-What you are seeing is ONE's internal database.
+Some users may find that the application data folder of SpiderOak One or Groups grows to a large size.
+What you are seeing is its internal database.
 This is on each of your computers and caches metadata about (but not the contents of) the files in your account for fast browsing, offline browsing, and to aid in deduplication.
 The more data you have stored in your account, the larger the database will become.
 You can expect this to occupy up to 1% of the space occupied in your online backup account.

 When files are being backed up, the size of the database will temporarily increase by the size of those files.
 The application turns those files into encrypted data blocks, which occupy temporary space in the database.
-During the time that you are uploading a large file, the application will need an amount of disk space equal to the size of that large file.
+During the time that you are uploading files, the application will need an amount of disk space equal to the size of those files.
 Once those blocks are uploaded, the local copies are deleted and the database shrinks again.
-To accurately measure the size of the database, do so when ONE or Groups is completely shut down.
+To accurately measure the size of the database, do so when One or Groups is completely shut down.

 Over time any database can develop bloat.
 Whenever the application notices that significant disk space can be saved by cleaning the database file, it will do so.
 Although the application does a good job of taking care of this automatically, you can also trigger a manual cleanup at the command line if you wish with the

 If you have any feedback on this article please let our support team know.
 Thanks!